garthus23/dlsubtorr/README.md

 ## Infos

-[ ¤ ] in sublist are subtitles for deaf and hard-of-hearing
+[ HI ] in sublist are subtitles for deaf and hard-of-hearing